d-bharadwaj/d-bharadwaj.github.io/content/pages/home.md

 ---

 Hello!
 I'm a 2nd year PhD student in CSE @ University of Michigan, advised by [Dr. Gokul Ravi](https://gsravi.engin.umich.edu/).
 My research focus in Quantum Computing and High-Performance Computing (HPC), seeks to advance practical quantum advantage through the integration of these technologies.
-I'm also a 2024 [MICDE](https://micde.umich.edu/) graduate fellow.
+I'm also a [MICDE](https://micde.umich.edu/) graduate fellow (2024 Cohort).

 <style>
   .lower-font-size li {